unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Hellish Weapons_**.
 The erinyes’s weapon attacks are tek and deal an extra 13 (3d8) poison damage on a hit (included in the attacks).

-**_Magic Resistance_**.
-The erinyes has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The erinyes has advantage on saving throws against tek skills and other tek effects.

 **Actions**